oxidecomputer/sb2_poc/blog.md

 ## Mitigation

-Because this is an issue in the ROM the best mitigation without replacing the chip is to not use the SB2 format.
-Disabling ISP mode and not using flash recovery mode will avoid exposure although this does mean the chip user must come up with alternate designs for those use cases.
+Because this is an issue in the ROM, the best mitigation without replacing the chip is to not use the SB2 format.
+Disabling ISP mode and not using flash recovery mode will avoid exposure, although this does mean the chip user must come up with alternate designs for those use cases.

 The NXP ROM also provides an API for applying an SB2 update directly from